guihomework/sr_ur_arm/README.md

 ### sr_ur_program_loader

 Connect with the socket to a server at the robot e.g. ("192.168.0.1", 30002).
-Then open a robot program file send it through the socket
+Then open a robot program file send it through the socket.

 ### sr_ur_event_loop
 Create and run the event loop in a thread with real time priority.

 ### sr_ur_read_write
-Accept a connection from a client in the robot and then send position commands and check response
+Accept a connection from a client in the robot and then send position commands and check response.

 ### sr_ur_read_robot_state
-Connect to the real time state server e.g. ("192.168.0.1", 30003) and then receive and unpack the robot state
+Connect to the real time state server e.g. ("192.168.0.1", 30003) and then receive and unpack the robot state.

 ### sr_ur_controller
 plug in controller for the controller loop in ros_ethercat.